samueloluwoleb/MovieApp3.1/README.md

 Edit the OPEN_AI_KEY value with your authentic Open AI key

-* OPEN_AI_KEY = "create an openAI account and obtain an api key, then paste the key here"
+* OPEN_AI_KEY = "create an openAI account and obtain an api key, then paste the key here as a string"